giantswarm/docs/src/content/tutorials/security/policy-enforcement/_index.md

 ### Kyverno

-Giant Swarm clusters currently use `Kyverno` to perform the actual enforcement of the policies we manage.
+Giant Swarm clusters currently use Kyverno to perform the actual enforcement of the policies we manage.
-Our [Policy API]({{< relref "/tutorials/security/policy-api" >}}), along with other platform internals, manage the `Kyverno` cluster policy resources as well as any necessary `Kyverno` policy exceptions.
+Our [Policy API]({{< relref "/tutorials/security/policy-api" >}}), along with other platform internals, manage the Kyverno cluster policy resources as well as any necessary Kyverno policy exceptions.

-`Kyverno` is an admission controller, which inspects incoming requests to the `Kubernetes` API server and checks them against configured policies. `Kyverno` policies can be configured in two modes: `audit` and `enforce`.
+Kyverno is an admission controller, which inspects incoming requests to the Kubernetes API server and checks them against configured policies.
+Kyverno policies can be configured in two modes: `audit` and `enforce`.

-In `audit` mode, `Kyverno` won't reject admission of a resource even if it fails the policy.
+In `audit` mode, Kyverno won't reject admission of a resource even if it fails the policy.
 It will instead create a report and add an `Event` to the resource indicating that the resource has failed the policy.
-In `enforce` mode, `Kyverno` will block the creation of a resource if it fails a policy.
+In `enforce` mode, Kyverno will block the creation of a resource if it fails a policy.
 No report or event will be created, because the resource will never exist in the cluster.

-By default, `Kyverno` will periodically re-scan all existing resources in a cluster and generate reports about their compliance.
+By default, Kyverno will periodically re-scan all existing resources in a cluster and generate reports about their compliance.

 Resources which fail a policy will receive an `Event` similar to the example below, indicating which policy has failed.
 These events are useful for evaluating which resources are affected by a policy or potential policy change.
 If a resource has these warning events for a given policy, it means that the resource would be rejected if that policy were to change to `enforce` mode.

-Much more extensive documentation about `Kyverno` configuration and policy behavior is available [in the official docs](https://kyverno.io/docs/).
+Much more extensive documentation about Kyverno configuration and policy behavior is available [in the official docs][kyverno-docs].

 ### Sample policy warnings